 The Walter S. Hartley Collection comprises a significant contribution to the history of contemporary classical music in the United States.
 The collection consists largely of manuscript sketches and scores by Hartley alongside his arrangements of works by other composers; correspondence with some of the leading composers, conductors and classical saxophonists of his time, including Sigurd Raschèr, Frederick Fennell, Percy Grainger, Alexander Manoukian, Lee Patrick, and Fredonia Associate Professor of Music Wildy Zumwalt; as well as photographs, writings, programs and other materials.
 The collection was acquired via a number of donations over many years from Dr. Hartley himself, with the final accessions received from his widow, Sandra Hartley, after Hartley's death in 2016.

 Although currently undergoing processing, most of the Walter S. Hartley Collection is open to researchers.
 Click here to view the most recent finding aid for the collection (still in progress).
-For research inquiries, please contact the Coordinator of Archives & Special Collections, Kim Taylor.
+For research inquiries, please complete the Archives Research Request form.

 Image: Page from a manuscript sketch for Hartley's Concerto for 23 Winds (1957).